byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<dEBRUYNE>** learninandlurking: if it fails before the precommited date
 **\<kovri-slack> \<woodser>** I don’t see how we can commit to a date without knowing if it will be necessary
 **\<ferretinjapan>** fluffypony, indeed, theres always a tradeoff.
 **\<vp11>** I agree with not precommitting to a date.
-I think other coins are switching to SHA3 so manufacturers could start hw development without Monero precomitting
+I think other coins are switching to SHA3 so manufacturers could start hw development without ByteRub precomitting
 **\<ErCiccione>** oneiric\_: why ignored? i noticed not many in the community seems to be against a cpu-only algo
 **\<hyc>** I'm with ArticMine, first option
-**\<moneromooo>** I \*really\* don't like this "centralised" pseudo argument, when the claimed point of centralization is to remove a greater centralization.
+**\<byterubmooo>** I \*really\* don't like this "centralised" pseudo argument, when the claimed point of centralization is to remove a greater centralization.
 **\<ferretinjapan>** the thing is you have more flexibility being reactive.
 **\<ArticMine>** GPU miners win vs ASIC and loose vs CPU.
 I am not sure they come out as looses with RandomX
 **\<jtgrassie>** hyc ArticMine +1